Souma061/Blog-App/README.md

 3. Consider adding tests (integration/unit) where applicable.
 4. Submit a PR with a clear description.

 ---

+---

+**Special thanks to [lingo.dev](https://lingo.dev) for powering our fast and easy translation workflow!**

 Enjoy using PostMee!
+Now with full internationalization and a beautiful, mobile-friendly language switcher.
 Feel free to open issues or feature requests to shape its future.

 # React + Vite